Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 * `eccentricity`: a block describing what eccentricities an asteroid from the group may have.
     - `avg`: the average eccentricity of an asteroid in this population.
 Must be a nonnegative number.
-        Any specific asteroid may have any eccentricity; it is even possible, though very unlikely, that an asteroid will even appear on an unbound orbit.
+        Any specific asteroid may have any eccentricity; it is even possible, though very unlikely, that an asteroid will appear on an unbound orbit.
 * `inclination`: a block describing what inclinations an asteroid from the group may have.
     - `avg`: the average inclination of an asteroid in this population, in degrees.
 Should be a nonnegative number.
 As with eccentricities, you may occasionally get some extreme values.